 If you produce goods, transport links may be a crucial factor.

 Consider the commuting needs of your staff.
 Can your employees travel easily to your premises?
 You will have to pay more for premises in a city centre, but your choice of potential employees will be greater.

 City centre locations often suffer from higher crime levels, more noise and pollution and higher parking charges.
 Out of town locations offer better parking options and are typically cleaner with modern buildings, but may have fewer amenities such as shops and restaurants nearby.

-You can browse or search for a wide selection of commercial property for sale to suit your specific needs on Primelocation.com.
+You can browse or search for a wide selection of commercial property for sale to suit your specific needs on PrimeLocation.

 Unless you have a large amount of spare cash, you are likely to need a commercial mortgage to finance the acquisition.
 Bear in mind that you will need to commit to a minimum mortgage term of around 15 years, and will have to provide details of your business accounts and cash flow projections to the lender.

-Typically, commercial mortgages require a substantial deposit - perhaps between 20% and 30%.
+Typically, commercial mortgages require a substantial deposit - perhaps between 20 per cent and 30 per cent.
 The property will be at risk if you are unable to keep up mortgage payments.

 Read our guide to commercial mortgages for more details.

 When you move into your business premises, put aside a budget for:

 - Decorating costs, for example sanding and varnishing floors, painting